Western Culture (album): Recording

 The Lindsay Cooper composition "½ the Sky" was named for Chairman Mao's dictum "Women hold up half the sky".
 "Viva Pa Ubu" (an outtake from the January recording sessions) was written by Tim Hodgkinson as the start of a musical production of Alfred Jarry's play Ubu Roi (Pa Ubu being a character in the play).
 "Viva Pa Ubu" includes singing by the whole group, making the CD reissue no longer an instrumental.
 "Viva Pa Ubu" and "Slice" (an outtake from the July–August recording sessions) had been previously released on the Recommended Records Sampler (1982).

 During the recording sessions in July and August 1978, Henry Cow also recorded "Waking Against Sleep", a Fred Frith composition.
 This 2-minute piece had previously been performed live by the band under the title "The Herring People", and appeared in Volume 9: Late of The 40th Anniversary Henry Cow Box Set (2009).
 It was later recorded by Curlew under the title "Time and a Half", and appeared on their album, North America (1985), which was produced by Frith.
 "Waking Against Sleep" was never released by Henry Cow, but appeared on the 1990 CD re-issue of Frith's solo album, Gravity.

 Cover art

 The album cover art work was done by Chris Cutler.
 Henry Cow had originally asked cartoonist Don Martin to produce a cover, but he declined.
 Martin, best known for his work for MAD magazine, had designed several album covers, including The Art Farmer Septet and Sonny Stitt/Bud Powell/J. J. Johnson.
 Ray Smith, whose painted socks featured on three of Henry Cow's albums, also designed a cover for Western Culture illustrating an industrial city viewed from above with the text "Henry Cow" appearing in its streets.
 Smith's cover was not used.

+Critical reception

+The Valley Advocate praised the "astounding, singular brilliance of Chris Cutler's polyrhythmic crosscurrents and Frith's guitar (and bass) stylings."